 Outings/Field Trips: Field trips or outings are permitted, however, the participation of children must be entirely voluntary when accompanied by appropriate parental permission.
-Enhanced planning for outings and field trips will be necessary to ensure the health guidelines are met.
+Enhanced planning for outings and field trips will be necessary to ensure the health guidelines are met, and should be limited during periods of high COVID-19 transmission.
 Trips to spray pads and other local centres such as libraries and community centres are permitted, provided they follow the applicable guidelines, as well as requirements around social distancing and capacity.
 When planning outings/field trips, consider the following: